 The $90 cap

-The $90 VA pension is deposited to the veteran's Resident Trust Fund account and is governed by the same 42 CFR § 483.10(f)(10) protections as the state PNA.
+The $90 the veteran keeps is deposited to the Resident Trust Fund account and is governed by the same 42 CFR § 483.10(f)(10) protections as the state PNA.

-This is a meaningful difference: a single Korea-era veteran in an Ohio NF retains $165/month total personal funds; a married Vietnam-era veteran in the same NF retains his full pension (potentially $1,500+/month for A&A) plus the $75 PNA, with the spouse's MMMNA also protected.
+This is a meaningful difference: a Korea-era veteran with neither spouse nor child in an Ohio NF has the pension itself cut to $90; a married Vietnam-era veteran in the same NF keeps drawing his full pension, which then runs through the patient-liability budget like any other income, with the $75 PNA and the spouse's MMMNA protected out of it.

 State-level interactions